bluesage13/Byzantine-Chain-Replication/README.md

 Due to lack of programatically checking result for large workloads, results for failure cases cannot be verified.
 Some failures and triggers have not been implemented.
 Failures: Get_running_state() Triggers: invalid_order_sig, invalid_result_sig, drop_checkpt_struct, increment_slot, extra_op
+No quorum selection.
+All hashes and running states are considered.
+However, at the end if t+1 consistent hashes and states are found then they are considered.
 The system has not been implemented or tested on multiHost environment.
 The verification at end of small load can be done by reaching the Client Logs.
 There is no automated way of testing the output.
-The messages from client and replica to head are not signed.
+The messages from client and replica to Olympus are not signed.

 PERFORMANCE TESTING
 ================================================================================